deephdc/deep-docs/source/user/overview/api.rst

 ===========

-The `DEEPaaS API <https://github.com/indigo-dc/DEEPaaS>`_ enables a user friendly interaction with the underlying Deep Learning models and can be used both for training and inference with the models.
+The `DEEPaaS API <https://github.com/indigo-dc/DEEPaaS>`_ enables a user friendly interaction with the underlying Deep Learning modules and can be used both for training models and doing inference with services.

 Integrate your model with the API